mattsilber/imageloader/readme.md

 ##### Known Issues
 * If trying to load a super large image (like a picture from the Camera) into an ImageView with layout_width as either fill_parent or wrap_cotent, it may run into an OutOfMemoryError with filters due to the barely-downsampled size of the image.
 To avoid this, either set the LayoutParams's width manually, or use the helper method: **ImageRequest.setRequiredImageWidth(int)**
 * The RotationTransitionModule doesn't work for backgrounds (i.e. non-ImageView requests or ones with setAsbackground(true)).
 It's all weird and not pretty.
+* Apparently I'm an idiot, and exit-animations don't actually work due to a cyclical flaw in my original plan after switching from Bitmap-to-Bitmap transitioning...